QubitProducts/shopify-qubit-asset/README.md

 1. Add the Smartserve container to the `<head>` of every page
 2. Emit emits based on user browsing behaviour

 The code in this repository handles both of these for you via using Shopify templates.
-We also bundle the UV API, which executes in a fraction of a millisecond (1 microsecond) and sets up an API that acts as a conduit for events.
+We also bundle the UV API, which sets up an API that acts as a conduit for events.
 Any script can emit events using the API, even before smartserve.js loads and those events can be read and subscribed to by any script using the API.

 __Note__: This repository is not a Shopify App as such, it provides a series of sample logic that can be copied across to your [Shopify templates](http://docs.shopify.com/themes).